-• Any member of the household has been evicted from federally-assisted housing in the last 3 years for drugrelated criminal activity.
-HUD permits, but does not require, the PHA to admit an otherwise-eligible family if the household member has completed a PHA-approved drug rehabilitation program or the circumstances which led to eviction no longer exist (e.g., the person involved in the criminal activity no longer lives in the household).

-The CCHA will admit an otherwise-eligible family who was evicted from federally-assisted housing within the past 3 years for drug-related criminal activity, if the CCHA is able to verify that the household member who engaged in the criminal activity has completed a supervised drug rehabilitation program approved by the CCHA, or the person who committed the crime, is no longer living in the household.

-• The CCHA determines that any household member is currently engaged in the use of illegal drugs.
-CCHA Policy

-Currently engaged in is defined as any use of illegal drugs during the previous six months.

-• The CCHA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+- Any member of the household has been evicted from federally assisted housing in the last three years for drug-related criminal activity.
+HUD permits, but does not require, the CCHA to admit an otherwise-eligible family if the household member has completed a CCHAapproved drug rehabilitation program or the circumstances which led to eviction no longer exist (e.g., the person involved in the criminal activity no longer lives in the household). - The CCHA will admit an otherwise-eligible family who was evicted from federally assisted housing within the past three years for drug-related criminal activity, if the CCHA is able to verify that the household member who engaged in the criminal activity has completed a supervised drug rehabilitation program approved by the CCHA, or the person who committed the crime, is no longer living in the household. - The CCHA determines that any household member is currently engaged in the use of illegal drugs.
+Currently engaged in is defined as any use of illegal drugs during the previous six months. - The CCHA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
 In determining reasonable cause, the CCHA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A conviction will be given more weight than an arrest.
-The CCHA will also consider evidence from treatment providers or community-based organizations providing services to household members.

-- Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing - Any household member is subject to a lifetime registration requirement under a state sex offender registration program
+A record or records of arrest will not be used as the sole basis of determining reasonable cause.
+The CCHA will also consider evidence from treatment providers or community-based organizations providing services to household members. - Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing - Any household member is subject to a lifetime registration requirement under a state sex offender registration program